-Goals and Objectives Objective 1B: Provide for safe use of the right-of-way by all transportation modes, considering the land use context and type of vehicle Policy Description Develop a Traffic Calming Manual that describes treatments that are effective and acceptable to the City of Homer.
-Traffic calming treatments discourage cutthrough traffic and encourage vehicles to travel at speeds that are appropriate for the land use context.
-The Traffic Calming Manual should describe the data needs for the analysis and how it should be collected, address the types of treatments available and when and where they are appropriate, and describe how to select treatments for a specific location.
-The manual should also describe how the City plans to prioritize construction of traffic calming treatments.
+Goals and Objectives Objective 1B Provide for safe use of the right-of-way by all transportation modes, considering the land use context and type of vehicle Policy Description Develop a Traffic Calming Manual that describes treatments that are effective and acceptable to the City of Homer.
+Traffic calming treatments discourage cut-through traffic and encourage vehicles to travel at speeds that are appropriate for the land use context.
+The Traffic Calming Manual should describe the data needs for the analysis and how it should be collected; address the types of treatments available, lighting and signage needs, and when and where a treatment is appropriate; and describe how to select treatments for a specific location.
 Benefits Walking and biking along a road, as well as recreating near a road, is safer and more comfortable when adjacent vehicles are traveling at slower speeds.
-Challenges Attaining funding Educating the public Potential for additional maintenance burden
+Challenges Attaining funding.
+Educating the public.
+Potential for additional maintenance burden.